adnansenyurt/sahibinden/.junie/guidelines.md

 - Real JWT validation and persistence (DB).
 - Configurable server URL in extension options.
 - Structured logging (pino) with log levels.

+---

+## 4) DOCX generation – current configuration (Nov 2025)
+- DOCX options are selectable from the popup again.
+You can choose between fallback and template flows and toggle links/images.
+- Defaults:
+  - Şablonu atla (Force fallback): ON (uses built‑in fallback layout)
+  - Şablon düzenini güvenle uygula: ON (when template is used, applies styles safely)
+  - Resimleri devre dışı bırak: OFF (images enabled; WEBP skipped if unsupported by Word)
+  - Bağlantıları devre dışı bırak: OFF (hyperlinks enabled)
+- XML sanitization: enabled for all inserted text to remove invalid XML 1.0 characters.

+Verification steps:
+1) Reload the extension (Load unpacked → Reload) and open a local property detail page.
+2) Open the popup → DOCX Seçenekleri (Tanılama): adjust toggles as desired.
+3) Generate per‑row DOCX from the popup.
+4) Open the saved .docx in Word: it should open without repair dialogs; links are clickable; images render when provided in a supported format.